 Gaining copies of your records

 If you would like a copy of your records, please make this request via email to firstname.lastname@example.org, including your full name, address, date of birth, and the name and location of the employer you worked for when utilising our service.
 The email must also include that you wish for a copy of the information held by ‘Back in Action UK’ (not just state the ‘physiotherapy records of your employer’).
 We will verify your identify before releasing this information.
-There will be a charge of £10 for the collation and dissemination of this information.

 Back in Action UK (BIA UK) expects that all their employees, contractors and temporary staff, ensure that they provide treatment and customer service which respects and promotes patients’ dignity, embraces and encourages equality and diversity and is sensitive to each patient’s individual needs.